Accounting & Budgeting Software

-- Top Rated Accounting, Tax & Budgeting Software include: Accounting by Wave, Xero, QuickBooks Premier, FreshBooks, Abila MIP, Financial Edge NXT, Sage Intacct, Avalara, QuickBooks Online, and QuickBooks Pro.
+- Top Rated Accounting & Budgeting Software include: Accounting by Wave, Xero, FreshBooks, QuickBooks Premier, Abila MIP Fund Accounting, Financial Edge NXT, Sage Intacct, QuickBooks Online, and QuickBooks Pro.

-- Other Accounting, Tax & Budgeting Software on the TrustMap include: QuickBooks for Mac, QuickBooks Enterprise, NetSuite, Sage 300 ERP, Microsoft Dynamics GP, and Sage 50 Accounting.
+- Other Accounting & Budgeting Software on the TrustMap include: QuickBooks for Mac, QuickBooks Enterprise, NetSuite, Sage 300 ERP, Microsoft Dynamics GP, and Sage 50 Accounting.

 TrustMaps are two-dimensional charts that compare products based on satisfaction ratings and research frequency by prospective buyers.
 Products must have 50 or more ratings to appear on this TrustMap, and those above the median line are considered Top Rated.